tarantool/doc/doc/reference/reference_rock/vshard/vshard_pub-sub.rst

                 values never change or change only once.
 For example, instance UUID never changes after the first box.cfg.
 But is not known before box.cfg is called.
-                Replicaset UUID is unknown until the instance joins to a replicaset or bootsa new one, but the events are supposed to start working before that - right at listen launch.
+                Replicaset UUID is unknown until the instance joins to a replicaset or boots a new one, but the events are supposed to start working before that -- right at listen launch.
 Instance numeric ID is known only after registration.
 On anonymous replicas is 0 until they are registered officially.
             -   ..  code-block:: lua